Reviews, Paradigms & News

 Pure Darwinists believe that first spark and all of the sparks that have happened since then have been open to periodic and completely spontaneous and totally random mutations — and they believe with great and explicit clarity and rigor that when any mutations happened in an organism, they potentially carried forward to the next generations of the organism and if they survived into another generation, they became an option for the organisms.

-Each random mutation that survived one generation had the ability to out reproduce other versions of that organism that were less successful in reproducing.
+Each random mutation that survived one generation had the ability to out reproduce other versions of that organism that were less successful in reproducing was the only Darwinian change agent.

 Survival of the fittest or survival of the best producer and the best reproducer were the only processes that Darwinian thinkers believed created species and enhanced species.

-The mutation process was never intentional or scheduled, but the Darwinian believers felt that even though it often takes extremely long periods of time — potentially thousands of functional and linear generations for each piece and for each component of a modification to prevail in that process — the Darwinians always point out very accurately that life has existed for billions of years and they have said repeatedly with a high level of conviction that there is enough time available for thousands of generations of selection to happen with each change for each organism.
+The mutation process for classic Darwinists was never intentional, designed or scheduled, but the Darwinian believers felt that even though it often takes extremely long periods of time — potentially thousands of functional and linear generations for each piece and for each component of a modification to prevail in that explicit selection process — the Darwinians always point out very accurately that life has existed for billions of years and they have said repeatedly with a high level of conviction that there is enough time available for thousands of generations of selection to happen with each change for each organism.

-They also believed that entire new species somehow sprang into life through complex and fortuitous levels of purely serendipitous and coincidental change from a prior species, and that the fact that that thousands of generations were needed for each subpoint of each change between the species was not a reason to disbelieve the process or to suspect its validity because time is almost infinite for even those kinds of complex multi factorial species level changes to happen.
+They also believed, as part of the theory package, that entire new species somehow sprang into life on occasion through complex and fortuitous levels of purely serendipitous and coincidental change from a prior species, and that the fact that thousands of generations were needed for each subpoint of each change between the species was not a reason to disbelieve the process or to suspect its validity, because time is almost infinite for even those kinds of complex multi factorial species level changes to happen — and the proof point for the fact that time had been sufficient for the change was that the change had happened, and therefore there must have been enough time for it to happen.

 When they looked at the reality and discussed the point that some of the changes in a species seemed to have some synchronization with changes in other species — as in having the color of a butterfly wing perfectly match the flower of a plant that they nested on, they pointed out that the fact that the thousands of generations for both organisms that were functionally needed for both the plant and the butterfly to make each of the micro changes in shape or color was not a good reason to believe that it had not happened in that explicit way because billions of years have been available and because the colors actually clearly matched in that setting, so those thousands of generations simply must have happened for both species in order for that to be true.